Why Vaporize Dry Herb?

 Ooze Brink - Best Battery Life

-Best for: Heavy users who need maximum battery life.
+Best for: Heavy users who hate charging.

 Yocan Vane 2 - Best Entry-Level